-Mrs. Watson came from her native land to Hamilton in 1852.
+Mrs. Watson came from her native and to Hamilton in 1852.
 In 1857 she was married to Mr. George Watson who still survives her.
 The union, though not blessed with children, was a very happy one Financially they have been quite successful in life.
-At the time of her death they were living in a beautiful home at 164 Catharine St., South,
+At the time of her death they were living in a beautiful home at 164 Catharine St., South.

 After their marriage nineteen years were spent in New York, about fourteen years in Ottawa, and nearly sixteen years in Hamilton.
-At any data was being

 Mrs. Watson's first Christian experience was with the Presbyterian church.
-About four years ago she became acquainted with the truths of the Third Angel's Message, and embraced the Faith, becoming a Seventh-day Advent st. Sie was baptized at the Berlin camp-meeting; and died believing she would soon meet her Saviour and be taken home to glory. · Her last illness was borne with patience and Christian fortitude. and the second second The husband, three sisters, and other relatives remain to mourn their loss; but not as others who have Contraction that is well of the same no hope.
+About four years ago she became acquainted with the truths of the Third Angel's Message, and embraced the Faith, becoming a Seventh-day Advent st. She was baptized at the Berlin camp-meeting; and died believing she would soon meet her Saviour and be taken home to glory.
+Her last illness was borne with patience and Christian fortitude.

+The husband, three sisters, and other relatives remain to mourn their loss; but not as others who have no hope.

-Words of comfort were spoken by the writer from 1 Thess.
-4: 13 to a large number of relatives and the state of the second st friends.
+Words of comfort were spoken by the writer from I Thess.
+4:13 to a large number of relatives and friends.

 We hope to meet our sister at the resurrection of the Just.

-And the forest state of the second states and the second A. L. MILLER.
+general general de la A. L. Miller.